cjlia92/plain-bvn-c-/README.md

 # plain bvn c++
-a simplified game for the homwwork.
+a simplified game for the homework.